openharmony/docs/docs-en/readme/testing-subsystem.md

         ```

--   Check the environment before executing the self-test cases.
+-   Check the environment before executing the test cases.
     -   The system image and file system have been burnt to a development board and are running properly on the development board.
 In system mode, for example, the device prompt  **OHOS\#**  is displayed during shell login.
     -   The development host is properly connected to the serial port of the development board, and the development host is properly connected to the serial port of the development board.
     -   The IP addresses of the development host and development board are in the same network segment and can ping each other.